Hal Hackady: Career

-In 1975, Hackady wrote the lyrics for Snoopy!!!
-The Musical, a sequel to You're A Good Man, Charlie Brown.
+Hackady wrote the lyrics for Snoopy!!!
+The Musical in 1975, a sequel to You're A Good Man, Charlie Brown.
 It premiered at the Little Fox Theatre in San Francisco, but it was not until 1982 that it was staged in New York City, at the off-Broadway Lamb's Theatre, with a cast that included David Garrison, Vicki Lewis, and Lorna Luft.
 It was then mounted in the West End at the Duchess Theatre, where it enjoyed a successful run.
 Hackady was also represented off-Broadway with a musical adaptation of The Hunchback of Notre-Dame (1993) and the revue Little by Little (1999).
 Alias Jimmy Valentine and Empty Pleasures have received regional theatre stagings.

-In addition, he wrote the lyrics for the 1984 London musical "Blockheads," which was based on the lives of Stan Laurel and Oliver Hardy.
+In addition, he wrote the lyrics for the 1984 London musical Blockheads, based on the lives of Stan Laurel and Oliver Hardy.

 Hackady wrote the lyrics for Eddie Fisher's 1956 hit "Without You".
 With co-writer Charles Naylor, he wrote the sentimental ballad "Shake Me I Rattle (Squeeze Me I Cry)", originally recorded by the Lennon Sisters in 1957; it became a national chart record for Marion Worth in 1962-63, and returned as a country music hit for Cristy Lane in 1977-78.
 It has been recorded as a Christmas song.
 Hackady also wrote the lyrics for the song "Kites", composed by Lee Pockriss, which was first recorded by the Rooftop Singers and became a top ten hit in Britain in 1967 for Simon Dupree and the Big Sound.
 Hackady and Pockriss also co-wrote a song called "The Key" that Billy Thornhill recorded for Wand Records in 1968.